Table of Contents

 Is NAT type b good for switch?

 NAT types for Nintendo consoles range from type A (best for peer-to-peer communication) to type F (unable to complete peer-to-peer communication).
-If your NAT type is A or B, your console is connected properly and should not cause any problems.
+If your NAT type is A or B, your console is connected properly and should not cause problems.

 Is open NAT better for gaming?